grafana/pyroscope/docs/sources/configure-server/_index.md

 description: This section provides links to Pyroscope server configuration topics.
 keywords:
   - Pyroscope server configuration
-menuTitle: Configure the Server
+menuTitle: Configure the server
-title: Configure Pyroscope Server
+title: Configure the Pyroscope server
 weight: 40
 ---

-# Configure Pyroscope Server
+# Configure the Pyroscope server

 Pyroscope's server is built to be horizontally scalable and to support organizations of all sizes.